UniversalScheduleStandard/UniversalScheduleStandard/README.md

 - Is extensible if you'd like to store additional data
 - Works interchangably as a file and as data in an API call

+# Feeback & Participation in the Proposal 🎉

+Any creator can participate in the finalization of this proposed standard.
+Please post [pull requests](https://github.com/thinkcrew/UniversalScheduleStandard/pulls) or [issues](https://github.com/thinkcrew/UniversalScheduleStandard/issues) with update ideas, discussion or suggestions.

+This proposal is intended to foster the communication of ideas and ultimately result in the completion of a universal standard that can be used by any creator in the industry.

+As these are early days, it is not recommended that you implement this standard yet.
+After we've gotten some feedback we'll have a better idea of when implementation will be advised.

 # Details

 This proposed standard has been designed as a conscise way to store as much schedule and breakdown data as possible in a format that is both human and machine readable.